hnin3645/Sydeny_ShoppingCalculator/Release/Readme.txt

 intergrated in the program which are ver.qua and ver.tri, the first version is for four users and the second is for three, a two-user calculator is intergrated inside in both versions in term of more complicated conditions.

-There are currently two versions of Shopping Amount Calculators which are V1.2.0 and V1.3.0, the early versions are missing.
-The program is not open sourced which means user cannot change anything outside the allowed areas.
 ----------------

 About Shopping Calculator (SCR):